 Everyone has a different definition of what exciting means to them.
-It might mean hang gliding off a cliff for you and for others it might mean visiting a park and getting overly excited about the flowers and plants that grow there.
+It might mean hang gliding off a cliff for you, but for others, it might mean visiting a park and getting overly excited about the flowers and plants that grow there.

 Visit the Botanical Garden of the University of Zurich

-One of the best features of the garden is the guides who speak many different languages and provide information about the many plants in the botanical garden.
+One of the best features of the garden is the guides.
+They speak many different languages and provide information about the many plants in the botanical garden.

 Take part in the MyClimate Audio Adventure

 MyClimate would allow you to take an interactive audio tour without spending a single penny.
 The best thing about MyClimate is that it teaches participants about climate change and its impact in an entertaining manner.

 You will get to choose from three stories in German and English.
 The choice should ideally be made based on the age group of viewers; there are options for everyone from five years old to adult.

 The tour would take around two to two and half hours to finish.
 Depending on your preference, you can complete the tour walking or finish parts of it on public transport or on free bikes (it's a specialty of Zurich; you will learn more about this later in this article).

 To take part in MyClimate Audio Adventure the only thing you will have to do is visit Zurich Tourist Information at the Main Train Station with your valid ID and get the necessary audio equipment.